-To receive the Compact Hot Water Distribution System credit (available only for single family homes), plan calculations must be completed that demonstrate that the water heater to fixture proximity is more compact than a threshold criteria that is defined based on the house conditioned floor area and number of stories.
+To receive the Compact Hot Water Distribution System credit (available for single family homes and multifamily dwellings served by individual water heaters), plan calculations must be completed that demonstrate that the water heater to fixture proximity is more compact than a threshold criteria that is defined based on the dwelling unit conditioned floor area and number of stories.
 Compactness is characterized by calculating the "Weighted Distance" from the water heater to key fixtures and the threshold criteria is identified by the "Qualification Distance".
 (The Qualification Distance is calculated directly by the ACM.)
-Determination of the Weighted Distance for a particular floor plan is dependent on whether it is a non-recirculating distribution system or a house with a recirculation distribution system.
+Determination of the Weighted Distance for a particular floor plan is dependent on whether it is a non-recirculating or a recirculating distribution system, with the recirculation option only available for single family homes.

 Calculation of the Weighted Distance varies depending on the type of system being installed.
-The calculation is based on a generic equation with modifications based on the distribution system type.
-In each case the basis of the calculation is the plan-view, straight line distance from the water heater to the center of the further use point fixture in three rooms of the house, two of which are the master bathroom and the kitchen.
+The calculation is based on a equation with modifications based on the distribution system type.
+In each case the basis of the calculation is the plan-view, straight line distance from the water heater to the center of the further use point fixture in three locations of the dwelling unit, two of which are the master bathroom and the kitchen.
 It is calculated using the following equation:

-Weighted Distance = x d MasterBath + y d Kitchen + z d FurthestThird where x, y, and z = Weighted Distance coefficients (unitless), see Table 4.4.6-1.
+Weighted\Distance = x \ d\MasterBath + y \ d\Kitchen + z \ d\FurthestThird x, y, and z = Weighted Distance coefficients (unitless), see Table 4.4.6-1.